normanjaeckel/FeTSy-Hammertag/README.rst

   - ``FETSY_PORT=8080`` or whatever you like.
 FeTSy-Hammertag will listen on ``localhost`` on this port.

+  - ``FETSY_HEADER=FeTSy-Hammertag`` or whatever you like.
+You will see this text in the navigation bar.

+  - ``FETSY_WELCOMETEXT="Welcome to FeTSy-Hammertag"`` or whatever you like.
+    You will see this text on the front page.

   - ``MONGODB_DATABASE=fetsy-hammertag`` or whatever you like.

   - ``MONGODB_PORT=27017``, change this if you use something like